Education-Victory/promptio/docs/technical/Algorithm2.md

 Requirements:
 """

-- Ensure the tag used for solution is correct.
-- Verify the accuracy of the steps of the solution.
-- Ensure the time complexity and the space complexity of the solution are correct.
-- Limit the number of steps within 5 and the gap between each step should not be different a lot.
+- Limit the number of steps within 5
+- Explain your solution with a testcase
-- If the solution steps are not optimal for this question, provide a better solution, including tags, time complexity and space complexity of the solution.
+- Provide a better solution if you can, including tags, time complexity and space complexity of the solution.
 """

 ---